THE DUO PROJECT — DREAM IN THE BLUE

 ABOUT SARA GAZAREK

-Championed by some of music’s most celebrated figures, Sara Gazarek has emerged as a strikingly original artist with limitless potential.
-With three highly acclaimed CD’s under her belt at 31, Sara has been hailed by the LA Times as “the next important jazz singer,” and “impeccable,” by the Winnipeg Free Press.
+Championed by some of music’s most celebrated figures, Sara Gazarek has proven a strikingly original vocalist, songwriter, and storyteller.
+With three highly acclaimed albums under her belt at 34, Sara has been hailed by the Los Angeles Times as “the next important jazz singer,” and “impeccable,” by the Winnipeg Free Press.

-Blessed with a gorgeous, translucent voice, excellent pitch, and supple sense of time, Gazarek is steeped in the jazz tradition, but is not afraid to embrace the music that moves her generation.
-Her newest CD, Blossom & Bee (2012, Palmetto) was released to rave reviews, as Nick Mondello of Jazz Times has noted “Blossom & Bee’ has all the beauty, bite and superb workings of a winner.
-It’s as good – or better – than some recent Grammy®-nominated or winning female vocalist efforts.”
+Blessed with a gorgeous, translucent voice, excellent pitch, and supple sense of time, Gazarek is steeped in the jazz tradition, but is also willing to embrace the music that moves her generation.
+Her group’s latest recording, Blossom & Bee (2012, Palmetto), was released to rave reviews — as Nick Mondello of Jazz Times has noted “Blossom & Bee has all the beauty, bite and superb workings of a winner.
+It’s as good as – or better than – some recent Grammy®-nominated or winning female vocalist efforts.”

-Sara is currently on faculty at the University of Southern California, leading the award-winning vocal jazz ensemble there and teaching privately.
+Sara is currently on faculty at the University of Southern California, where she leads the award-winning vocal jazz ensemble and teaches privately.

 ABOUT JOSH NELSON